bewegende-Architektur/dupliframe-shape_keys/README.md

 This methode allowed users to duplicate an animated object at every frame. https://docs.blender.org/manual/en/2.79/editors/3dview/object/properties/duplication/dupliframes.html

-This script is doing the same but with animated shape keys too.
+This script is doing the same but with animated shape keys and materials too.

 ### Howto
 * Set blender into scripting mode